Albert Luthuli: Early life

 The former site of Solusi Mission Station, which is now Solusi University.

-Albert John Luthuli was born at the Solusi Mission Station, a Seventh-day Adventist missionary station, in 1898 (Note: Luthuli calculates his birth year as 1898.
-His date of birth is unknown.) to John and Mtonya Luthuli (née Gumede) who had settled in the Bulawayo area of Rhodesia (now Zimbabwe).
+Albert John Luthuli was born at the Solusi Mission Station, a Seventh-day Adventist missionary station, in 1898 (Note: Luthuli believed that his birth year was 1898, but his exact date of birth is unknown.) to John and Mtonya Luthuli (née Gumede) who had settled in the Bulawayo area of Rhodesia (now Zimbabwe).
 He was the youngest of three children and had two brothers, Mpangwa, who died at birth, and Alfred Nsusana.
 Luthuli's father died when he was about six months old, and Luthuli had no recollection of him.
 His father's death led to him being mainly raised by his mother Mtonya, who had spent her childhood in the royal household of King Cetshwayo in Zululand.

 Mtonya had converted to Christianity and lived with the American Board Mission prior to her marriage to John Luthuli.
 During her stay, she learned how to read and became a dedicated reader of the Bible until her death.
 Despite being able to read, Mtonya never learned how to write.
 After their marriage, Luthuli's father left Natal and went to Rhodesia during the Second Matabele War to serve with the Rhodesian forces.
 When the war ended, John stayed in Rhodesia with a Seventh-day Adventist mission near Bulawayo and worked as an interpreter and evangelist.
 Mtonya and Alfred then travelled to Rhodesia to reunite with John, and Luthuli was born there soon after.

 Luthuli's paternal grandparents, Ntaba ka Madunjini and Titsi Mthethwa, were born in the early nineteenth century and had fought against potential annexation from Shaka's Zulu Kingdom.
 They were also among the first converts of Aldin Grout, a missionary from the American Board of Commissioners for Foreign Missions (ABM), which was based near the Umvoti River north of Durban.
 The abasemakholweni, a converted Christian community within the Umvoti Mission Station, elected Ntaba as their chief in 1860.
 This marked the start of a family tradition, as Ntaba's brother, son Martin, and grandson Albert were also subsequently elected as chiefs.